January 31, 2019

 What is a sentinel lymph node biopsy?

-A sentinel lymph node biopsy (SLNB) is a surgical approach to identify and remove the sentinel lymph node to determine if the cancer has spread, and if so, how far.
+A sentinel lymph node biopsy is a surgical approach to identify and remove the sentinel lymph node to determine if the cancer has spread, and if so, how far.

 What happens during a sentinel lymph node biopsy?

-Then, the surgeon makes a small incision in the skin and identifies the lymph node for removal.
+Patients are placed under general anesthesia.
+After removal of the primary tumor, the surgeon makes a small incision in the skin and identifies the lymph node for removal.
 A pathologist studies the lymph node to determine if it contains cancer.

 What are the benefits of sentinel lymph node biopsy?